eval-protocol/python-sdk/examples/README.md

-# Reward Kit Examples: Developer Workflow
+# Eval Protocol Examples: Developer Workflow

-This guide provides a concise developer workflow for understanding, running, and creating examples within the Reward Kit.
+This guide provides a concise developer workflow for understanding, running, and creating examples within the Eval Protocol.
 For a comprehensive illustration of these principles, always refer to `examples/math_example/`.

 ## Core Workflow for an Example